-[6] The Board was presented with the lease for the subject property showing a rent of \$19.55 per sq ft.
-This information was supported by leases signed across the county at various dates from 2007 to 2012 indicating rates of up to \$19.89 per sq ft.
-This information was presented to demonstrate that no leases in any Canadian markets are over \$20.00 per sq ft.
+- The rental rate of \$22.00 per sq ft is not equitable and evidence points to a more [5] applicable rate of \$20.00 per sq ft. - The Complainant reviewed the state of the movie exhibitor industry and portrayed a business that experiences major change frequently and at least every 20 years as consumer patterns change.
+Technology has had a particular impact and the total number of theatre sites has been reduced across the Country, Calgary included.
+Leases are commonly signed for a twenty year period.
+In adapting to the changing consumer demands the structures of theatres have also had to change making them somewhat specialized buildings. - The Board was presented with the lease for the subject property showing a rent of [7] \$19.55 per sq ft.
+This information was supported by leases signed across the County at various dates from 2007 to 2012 indicating rates of up to \$19.89 per sq ft, the point of this information was to show no leases in any Canadian markets are over \$20.00 per sq ft.
 Given the pressure on the industry the Complainant felt the industry operated in a similar fashion across the country and that the national information was applicable in this case.
 In addition a new lease signed 2010 in the Cross Iron Mills Mall in the MD of Rocky View but in close proximity to the north boundary of Calgary has a lease rate of \$17.00 per sq ft.